Contributed by Naima MORELLI

 She makes the example of the works of the late IGAK Murniasih (Murni), which are a blend of a Balinese traditional-modern hybrid, while her approaches of subject-matters are very contemporary but at the same time imbued with her cultural upbringing.

 “Murni is a trail blazer.
-Her strength and courage is infectious,” says artist Samantha Tio (Mintio), who curated the project and show “Merayakan Murni” in Bali.
+Her strength and courage is infectious,” says artist Samantha Tio (Mintio), who is the Creative Director of the project and show “Merayakan Murni” in Bali.
 “She broke many boundaries for what could be expressed in art and set the bar high for what a woman artist of Bali could achieve.
 She is a role model not just for young women artists, but for artists both men or women and for people dealing with trauma and pain or fighting for their lives.”

 When it comes to subscribing to a global definition of feminism, Mintio thinks that we have to take different parameters altogether, as every society and the role of women in it is unique – especially in a country as diverse as Indonesia.
 She believes that alternative modes of looking at art, for example the consideration of artistic labour, can reveal much more than the more adoption of Western models.